tianxiacs/ColourGuessing/README.md

 # ColourGuessing
-A simple colour guessing game to practice JavaScript and CSS centering.
+A simple colour guessing game to practice JavaScript and responsive tiles.
-Colour tiles are made responsive.